Philip Syng Physick: Life and career

-Dr. Physick was born in Philadelphia on July 7, 1768, to Edmund and Abigail Syng Physick.
+Physick was born in Philadelphia on July 7, 1768, to Edmund Physick and Abigail Syng.
+Edmund was a businessman and receiver general of Pennsylvania who was a close friend of the Penn family and Keeper of the Great Seal.
+Abigail's father, Philip Syng, was a silversmith.

-Physick graduated from the University of Pennsylvania in 1785, then began the study of medicine under Adam Kuhn, and continued it in London under John Hunter, becoming, on January 1, 1790, house surgeon of St. George's hospital.
-In 1791 he received his license from the Royal College of Surgeons in London, and was invited by Hunter to assist him in his professional practice, but after a few months went to the University of Edinburgh, where he received his degree in medicine in 1792.
+Physick was educated at the Friend's Public School where he studied under Robert Stroud.
+He graduated from the University of Pennsylvania in 1785, then began the study of medicine under Adam Kuhn, and continued it in London under John Hunter, learning anatomy through cadaver dissections, becoming, on January 1, 1790, house surgeon of St. George's hospital.
+Physick's skill in dissection made him a favorite student of Hunter.

+In 1791, he received his license from the Royal College of Surgeons in London, and was invited by Hunter to assist him in his professional practice, but after a few months went to the University of Edinburgh, where he received his degree in medicine in 1792.

 He returned to Philadelphia to practice, taking a position at Pennsylvania Hospital.
 One of the foremost surgeons of the time, Physick was among the few doctors who remained in the city to care for the sick during Philadelphia's decimating Yellow Fever Epidemic of 1793.
 In 1795, Physick performed the first human blood transfusion, though he did not publish the information.

-In 1802, Physick was elected a member of the American Philosophical Society, held in Philadelphia.
+In 1802, Physick was elected a member of the American Philosophical Society, in Philadelphia.

 Physick pioneered the use of the stomach pump, used autopsy as a regular means of observation and discovery, excelled in cataract surgery, and was responsible for the design of a number of surgical instruments, such as the needle forceps, the guillotine/snare for performing tonsillectomies, and improved splints and traction devices for treatment of dislocations; he also innovated many operative techniques.

 Physick was the first in Western medicine to introduce cataract extraction by aspiration of lens material by applying suction to a tube in 1815.

-Physick was one of the most sought-after medical lecturers of the 19th century.
+Physick was also one of the most sought-after medical lecturers of the 19th century.
 His lectures prepared a generation of surgeons for service throughout America.
 It is because of his status as a teacher that he was dubbed the "Father of American Surgery".

-His many patients included James Madison's wife, Dolley Madison, Chief Justice John Marshall (from whom he removed more than 1,000 kidney stones, effecting a complete cure), and Benjamin Rush.
+His many patients included James Madison's wife, Dolley Madison, Chief Justice John Marshall (from whom he removed more than 1,000 kidney stones, effecting a complete cure), Benjamin Rush, and Judge John Faucheraud Grimké, father of the Grimké sisters.
 When President Andrew Jackson consulted with Physick about his lung hemorrhages, he was told to stop smoking.